-ExO Works has catapulted 9 global organizations through the ExO Sprint process, across 5 regions for 7 varying industries.
-Take a glimpse into their transformational journeys below:
+ExO Works has catapulted global organizations through the ExO Sprint process, across 7 regions in varying industries.
+Take a glimpse into a few of the transformational journeys below:

->

-> As a leading American multinational consumer goods manufacturer, Procter & Gamble (P&G) is one of the top sellers of personal and household care products around the globe.
+As a leading American multinational consumer goods manufacturer, Procter & Gamble (P&G) is one of the top sellers of personal and household care products around the globe.
 To date, P&G is a public Fortune 100 company with US$70.7 billion in sales and 110,000 employees.

 The ExO Sprint for the Large Format Design Printing Business of HP Inc. took place in Barcelona, Spain, over the course of 10 weeks.
 The Awake session was held September 7, 2017, and the final presentations were delivered December 14, 2017.